Man Sentenced To 45 Years In Drug Robbery Gone Bad

 A Queens Village man was sentenced to 45 years to life for the 2015 murder of a man in South Ozone Park and the shooting of another man during an attempted drug robbery, the Queens district attorney said.

 Queens DA Richard Brown reported that one of the victims, Wilfredo Aponte, 21, of Ridgewood, was in the back seat of a car at 150-22 130th St. in South Ozone Park on the evening of Jan.
-6, 2015 when Suarez got the back seat with him.
-Suarez then attempted to rob Aponte and John Pichardo, 19, the driver, of one pound of marijuana that he had initially purported to buy.
-He pulled out a gun, shot Aponte in the upper right leg and then turned the gun to Pichardo and shot him in the head.
+6, 2015, when Suarez got in the back seat with him.
+Suarez then attempted to rob Aponte and John Pichardo, 19, the driver, of one pound of marijuana that he had initially purported to be buying.
+He pulled out a gun, shot Aponte in the upper right leg and then turned the gun on Pichardo and shot him in the head, killing him.

 Aponte was brought to a nearby hospital and treated for his injuries.